WGLab/LinkedSV/README.md

 Here is an example figure of the twin-window evidence.
 It was plotted from an inversion call on the HX1 genome.
 X-axis is the position of the middle of the twin windows.
 Y-axis is the -log10(P-value), where P-value means the probabity that the overlapping barcodes between the twin windows is less than or equal to the observed number assuming no SV.

 In the following figure, the red line showed the predicted breakpoint.
-The P-value is very small at the breakpoints, so -log10(P-value) is very high.
+Since the P-value is very small at the breakpoints, Y values (-log10(P-value)) are very high and form two peaks at the breakpoints.

 **Inversion**
 ![INV](example_plots/INV/hx1_hg38.ID0132.both_breakpoints.twin_window_barcode_similarity.png)